Ouranosinc/xscen/docs/goodtoknow.rst

 Translation is of course not automatic but relies on manually populated `gettext <https://docs.python.org/3/library/gettext.html?highlight=gettext#module-gettext>`_ catalogs. xscen ships with a catalog of french (fr) translations.
 See :ref:`translating-xscen` to learn how to add translations to xscen. xclim's documentation of the same subject is `here <https://xclim.readthedocs.io/en/stable/internationalization.html>`_.

+If your xscen is installed in "editable" mode in its source directory (``pip install -e .``), you should run ``make translate`` each time you pull changes from the upstream source.

 Module-wide options
 -------------------